What Does Janitorial Liability Insurance Usually Cover?

 5. Your company or personal vehicle.
 Whether your team uses a company vehicle, your personal vehicle, or their own transportation, janitorial liability insurance won’t cover it.
 So you’ll either need to get commercial vehicle insurance or perhaps a supplement to your personal vehicle insurance.
 Similarly, if your employees use their own transportation, they are responsible for insurance coverage.

 6. Employee theft.
-Your janitorial liability insurance may cover accidental damage or injury, but intentional theft of a client’s property would fall under the provisions of a surety bond
+Your janitorial liability insurance may cover accidental damage or injury, but intentional theft of a client’s property would fall under the provisions of a surety bond.

 7. Anything beyond the limits of your coverage.
 Just like auto insurance, your business insurance policy has limits.
-For example, your liability insurance may cover damages and expenses up to $2,000,000.
+For example, your general liability insurance may cover damages and expenses up to $2,000,000.
 Any costs beyond that are your responsibility.
 However, an umbrella policy can extend coverage.

 Right now, you probably think that all this extra coverage is a big series of dollar signs.
 Fear not!
 There is some good news.
 Most insurance companies can work with you to customize a policy that meets your needs without being overly expensive.